zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 ![](./media/image_c_19.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure C.9 – Store object fields

-10. Create an “Associate” object next; this will happen in steps to account for the reference in the “Associate” row to the “Store” row.
+* Create an “Associate” object next; this will happen in steps to account for the reference in the “Associate” row to the “Store” row.
     Add fields as follows: